tencentyun/qcloud-documents/product/数据库/分布式云数据库DCDB/1.产品简介/产品优势_en.md

 ## Simple to Use

-- It is as easy to use as a stand-alone database, except for some syntax that are different from that of native MySQL/PostgreSQL.
+- It is as easy to use as a stand-alone database, except for some syntax that is different from that of native MySQL/PostgreSQL.
 The sharding process is transparent to the business without human intervention.
 - It is compatible with MySQL protocol (Percona, MariaDB and other kernels are supported).
 - It supports WEB console, read-write separation, dedicated OPS management instructions, etc.